glopezsablono/FlightFinder/README.md

 3) Run `npm start` to start the server

-4) Make a GET request to http://localhost/4000/flights
+4) Make a GET request to http://localhost:4000/flights

+## Documentation

+The docs for the service should be available on http://localhost:4000/docs